Tables turned on defensive-minded K-State hoops in loss at KU

 "Barry's so good at getting to the basket, they were there waiting for him," Weber said. "(They) blocked shots, and they made it tough on him and he just never got in rhythm."

-Backup post player Mitch Lightfoot had a big game for the Jayhawks with 9 points, 6 rebounds and 3 blocked shots, making it difficult for K-State to get to the rim.
+Backup post player Mitch Lightfoot had a big game for the Jayhawks with nine points, six rebounds and three blocked shots, making it difficult for K-State to get to the rim.

 "I think their switching just kept us stagnant," Brown said.
 "We didn't make the right read off the ball screens.